 Personal blogs are like a window into a person’s thoughts and hobbies.
 They’re an ice-breaker, a conversation-starter.

 With competition for jobs as fierce as ever, candidates are trying even harder to stand out.
 But fancy CVs aside, all of the style in the world won’t land you a job if you don’t have the substance to match.
 A blog is just that: substance.

-Top-level executives (and other job seekers) who blog in some way are getting on the radar of executive recruiters and employer’s hiring decision makers, and landing jobs.
+Top-level executives (and other job seekers) who blog − either on their own site or elsewhere − are getting on the radar of executive recruiters and employer’s hiring decision makers, and landing jobs.

-Hiring authorities found them when they were keyword-searching online for viable candidates.
+Hiring authorities find them when they keyword-search online for viable candidates.

-Some of these executive job seekers were offered opportunities in the “hidden job market” — positions not posted anywhere — because their blog writing demonstrated their subject matter expertise and credibility, and positioned them as a good fit for a company.
+Some of these executive job seekers have been offered opportunities in the “hidden job market” — positions not posted anywhere — because their blog writing demonstrated their subject matter expertise and credibility, and positioned them as a good fit for a company.